thpkml/PHP_Online_Shop/README.md

 ## What
 The repository contains all the code required in order to build your own online shop from scratch.
 The features include:
-- Front end for shopping
+- Front end for browsing and shopping
+- Search bar to find products
 - Customer registration
 - Paypal payment gateway integration
 - Admin registration